Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - e-mail icon: when clicked opens an e-mail client with the firm's email address
 - instagram icon: when clicked opens a new browser window with firm's instagram page
 - all three icons float up and change color to darker while hovered over
-- all of them stay the whole time at the right bottom of the screen for easy navigation
+- all of them stay the whole time at the right bottom of the screen for an easy navigation

 - the Czech page was tested and works exactly the same way as the English index.html